bloomvdomino/tv-tracker/README.md

 [TV-Tracker][tv-tracker] is a simple app that helps you track your favorite TV shows.

-The app communicates frequently with [TMDb API][tmdb-api] to fetch TV show data.
+The app communicates with [TMDb API][tmdb-api] to fetch TV show data.

 ## Developing